Education and Training Act 2020 - updates relating to Tertiary and International education

 - Workforce Development Council endorsement of programmes

-- Increased time limitation period for laying charges for certain student loan and allowances offences
+- Increased period for laying charges

-- Allowing student loan and allowance information to be kept with social housing information
+- Student loan and allowance information

 - Reform of Vocational Education (ROVE)

 - The Education (Pastoral Care) Amendment Act

 Section 7 of the Act continues the ability for the Minister to issue a Tertiary Education Strategy (TES) and clarifies that any existing TES remains valid and does not expire until replaced by a new one or withdrawn.
 This clarification provides more certainty to the tertiary education sector, the Tertiary Education Commission, and New Zealand Qualifications Authority.

 Section 366 of the Act allows the Minister to specify criteria, in a Gazette notice, about when a workforce development council must endorse a programme before it may be approved by New Zealand Qualifications Authority (NZQA).
 The new arrangements provide further clarity to workforce development councils, tertiary education providers, and NZQA about the scope of WDC endorsement.